-- there will be no significant harm to the vitality of the centre; - any noise, fumes, smells or other disturbance to neighbouring properties will be acceptable, and - access arrangements, deliveries and off-street parking can be satisfactorily provided without any significant negative impact on surrounding residential or village centre amenity.
+\cdot individual proposals will not generate unacceptable noise, fumes, smells or other disturbance to neighbouring properties: and

+• access arrangements , deliveries and off-street parking can be satisfactorily provided without impacting on surrounding residential or village centre amenity.

 4.8.4 It is however important also, that the signage and display windows are in keeping with the character of the village.
 Several shops at the bottom of Town Street are out of keeping with their surroundings.
 Every encouragement should be given to the owners to have appropriate signage and shop window display.